Hobbs Attorneys Urge Uninsured Motorist Insurance

 “After practicing law for 40 years, on our cars, I make sure I have as much uninsured motorist coverage as I can on all my vehicles because we can stack them up,” he said.

 Drew Stout addressed a family’s desire to teach responsibility to children who turn 18 or 21 and believe they should buy their insurance.

 “It’s better to keep all your family on one policy.
 If you want your kid to pay you, that’s fine,” he said.
 “It’s good to teach your kid financial responsibility, but it’s better to keep him on your policy so you can stack it.”

-Medical payments (MedPay) is another aspect of insurance the Stouts urged the audience to consider, covering medical costs of an accident for every occupant of an accident-involved vehicle.
+Medical payments (MedPay) are another aspect of insurance that Stouts urged the audience to consider, covering medical costs of an accident for every occupant of an accident-involved vehicle.

 When used, assuming no fault of the policyholder, usage of neither the uninsured motorist nor the MedPay feature result in a premium increase, Mark Stout said.

 “The best thing if you or the other guy is hurt is to call 911,” Drew Stout said.
 “You might not realize you’re hurt until you wake up the next morning.
 It’s best to call 911 for two reasons.
 One, somebody’s hurt and may need the EMS.
 Two, the police will write a report.”

 Mark Stout interjected, “Insurance companies require documentation.
 The adjusters have to justify their settlement recommendations to their supervisors who want to see the reports.”